SvenMichaelKlose/tre-json-schema-editor/DIARY.md

 latter should perhaps not be "connected" to the LML-COMPONENTs that use them – there must have been some confusion.
 Accordingly I'll redo that from scratch.

+It finally came to me what I really want: an editor with the schema editor integrated alongside.

 # 15 DEC 2023